San Francisco Unified School District

 San Francisco Unified School District (SFUSD), established in 1851, is the only public school district within the City and County of San Francisco, and the first in the state of California.
 Under the management of the San Francisco Board of Education, the district serves approximately 50,046 students across 122 schools.

 SFUSD utilizes an intra-district school choice system and requires students and parents to submit a selection application.
 Every year in the fall, the SFUSD hosts a Public School Enrollment Fair to provide families access to information about all the schools in the district.
 This system is set to change as the school board has resolved to overhaul the system to ensure that more students (at least at the elementary level) are placed at neighborhood schools.

-SFUSD has the second highest Academic Performance Index among the seven largest California school districts.
-Newsweek’s national ranking of "Best High Schools in America" named seven SFUSD high schools among the top five percent in the country in 2007.
-In 2005, two SFUSD schools were recognized by the federal government as No Child Left Behind Blue-Ribbon Schools.